 Another more attractive option is the use of “magnesium oil” which is a transdermal form of magnesium chloride.
 According to Dr. Norman Shealy MD PhD “Transdermal application of magnesium is far superior to oral supplements and is in reality the best practical way magnesium can be used as a medicine besides by direct injection”.
 It is an inexpensive, safe, do-it-yourself at home technique that can easily replace uncomfortable injections.
 He has investigated and found Magnesium oil can effectively raise intracellular magnesium levels far more effectively when compared to oral administration.
 Magnesium Oil delivers high levels of magnesium directly through the skin to the cellular level, bypassing common absorption, intestinal and kidney symptoms associated with oral use.
 Magnesium chloride used in the oil is hygroscopic and will attract water to it, thus keeping it wet on the skin and vastly more likely to be absorbed.
 Magnesium Oil feels "oily" on the skin however there is in fact no oil in the preparation at all.
 The oilyness is attributed to the magnesium chloride itself.
 The biggest benefit of transdermal magnesium chloride administration is that the intestines are not adversely impacted by large doses of oral magnesium thus allowing therapeutic doses to be easily administered.

-Our lab produces a highly concentrated 75% Magnesium Oil made from a natural sea water extract.
+Our lab produces a highly concentrated 75% Magnesium Oil made from pharmaceutical grade Magnesium chloride.
+All natural sea water extracts previously available optained primarily through Japan should not be used any longer due to radiation contamination.
 Each 1ml of this Magnesium oil contains approximately 90mg of elemental magnesium.
 This transdermal dose is roughly equivalent to 200mg of elemental magnesium from the citrate or glycinate forms if taken orally assuming maximum oral absorption.
 The dose of the oil may vary from 1 to 5ml daily depending on your needs.
 It may be applied anywhere on your body however it may cause a slight burning sensation.
 If so try to apply it to your feet which are less sensitive.
 You may also place it under your armpits as an effective deodorant.
 You can also place about 50ml in your bath and soak either your whole body or just your feet for about 30 minutes a day.

 In addition to supplementing magnesium you should also investigate the possibility that magnesium deficient symptoms may be the result of mercury toxicity.
 Mercury specifically competes with Magnesium and interferes with all Magnesium-dependent metabolic pathways, such as production of energy from ATP and GTP, which directly leads to lack of chemical energy.
 Every cell in the body requires chemical energy derived from ATP or GTP to function, heal and regenerate.
 If found to be present the heavy metal must be removed first before supplementing with magnesium.
 More information on heavy metals is available here.